 As a child, my best friend and I did a lot of role playing, acting out what we thought would be adult stories and/or emotions.
-In a way, it opened up a storybook filled with people, each with their own psychological qualities and mindsets.
+In a way it opened up a whole storybook filled with people, each with their own psychological qualities and mindsets.
 We talked for hours about how we would deal with these emotions.
 It was not always an easy task; nevertheless, I believe that my love for psychology was born during those days.
 Recognizing people’s emotions or ‘reading people’ came easy at some stage.

 My frustration, in my eyes at least, is still valid.
 Living with an illness like multiple sclerosis is unpredictable as is.
-Besides not knowing if I will be fit enough tomorrow to walk around, or if I will be able to sleep at night of neuropathic pains, as well as dealing with a lot of doctors and medication, MS truly does change your life.
+Besides not knowing if I will be fit enough tomorrow to walk around, or if I will be able to sleep at night of neuropathic pains, as well as dealing with a lot of doctors and medication, MS really does change your life.

 I do realise though, that from the opposite point of view, it must be hard for people trying to deal with someone who had to change out of medical necessity.
 It must seem as if the old me is long gone, and people around me had to accept a new friend in their life.

 It’s my belief that people should aim to be the kind of person they want to be best friends with.
 In doing so, you attract people either quite similar to yourself or you meet the opposite of what you are.
 What follows are close friendships, if not relationships.
 You hope that from now on, your friends will be there in good times as well as bad ones, and that everything in your or my life will be overcome no matter what the issue is.

 In trying to learn what drives people, I sometimes become a person too analytical for my own good.
 But as any human being with a brain built to think, dream and feel empathy when necessary, I have learned that not everyone has your best interests at heart.
 And at times, especially when severe fatigue takes over my day, learning to accept this is a mountain too high to climb.